Alex Sobel

-Alexander David Sobel (born 26 April 1975) is a British Labour and Co-operative politician who has served as the Member of Parliament (MP) for Leeds Central and Headingley, previously Leeds North West, since 2017.
-He served as Shadow Minister for Nature Recovery and the Domestic Environment from 2021 to 2023.
+Alexander David Sobel (born 26 April 1975) is a British Labour and Co-operative politician who has served as the Member of Parliament for Leeds Central and Headingley since 2024, and previously for Leeds North West from 2017 to 2024.

+During his time in Opposition, he served as Shadow Minister for the Arts, Heritage and Tourism (2020–2021) and Shadow Minister for Nature Recovery and the Domestic Environment (2021–2023).
+He has been a prominent parliamentary voice on climate and environmental policy, and in January 2025 was appointed the Prime Minister's Trade Envoy to Ukraine.

-Early life and career
+Early life

-Alexander Sobel was born on 26 April 1975 in Hyde Park, Leeds, to parents who came to England from Israel in 1971.
-He grew up in Beaconsfield, attending Holtspur Middle School and John Hampden Grammar School.
-As a teenager, he joined anti-fascist and environmental protests in Leeds.
+Sobel was born on 26 April 1975 in Hyde Park, Leeds, to Israeli parents who had emigrated to England in 1971 and whose family originally came from Lviv, Ukraine.
 He is Jewish.

+He grew up in Beaconsfield, Buckinghamshire, attending Holtspur Middle School and John Hampden Grammar School.
+As a teenager he participated in anti-fascist and environmental protests in Leeds.
+He studied information systems at the University of Leeds, graduating in 1997.

+Early career

-After graduating in information systems at the University of Leeds in 1997, Sobel worked with social enterprises, and ran the regional body Social Enterprise Yorkshire and the Humber from 2009 until 2017.
+After graduating, Sobel worked in the social enterprise sector for two decades.
+From 2009 to 2017 he ran Social Enterprise Yorkshire and the Humber, the regional representative body for the sector.

-Political career

 Sobel joined the Labour Party in 1997.

-After standing unsuccessfully in four Leeds City Council elections between 2002 and 2007, he was elected as a Labour councillor for the Moortown ward in the 2012 council election, and was re-elected in the 2016 council election.
-He led the council's work on air pollution and climate change.
+He stood unsuccessfully for Leeds City Council four times between 2002 and 2007, before being elected as a Labour councillor for the Moortown ward in 2012.
+He was re-elected in 2016, and left the council in 2018.
+On the council, he led work on air quality and climate change.

-In December 2015, Sobel co-founded the activist group Open Labour.